These gay country singers chose to be candid about their sexual orientations – and it’s made a big impact on the genre itself.

 Only five hours after Ty Herndon publicly revealed his sexuality, Gilman posted a video on his YouTube channel that revealed that he also was a gay man.
 The candid video drew in thousands of views in only a few hours and helped to drive more discussion on the impact of sexual orientations in country music.

 Even if you don’t know him by name, you’ve definitely heard at least one of his songs.
 Shane McAnally is one of the most influential songwriters in Nashville currently and has co-written some of country’s biggest hits.
-He’s won multiple Grammy Awards and also recently won the coveted title of Songwriter of the Year at the 2014 Academy of Country Music Awards.
+He’s won multiple Grammy Awards and the coveted title of Songwriter of the Year at the 2014 Academy of Country Music Awards.

 Brandy Clark is a multi-talented singer-songwriter who seems to be at the top of her game right now.
 Her latest album, 2013’s 12 Stories, has been celebrated by critics for its catchy hooks and superb lyrical storytelling.
 Clark is also close friends and co-writers with Shane McAnally, and the two have penned hit songs for Reba McEntire, LeAnn Rimes, Miranda Lambert and Kacey Musgraves.
 When Musgraves’ modern anthem “Follow Your Arrow” won a CMA Award, many saw it as a big step forward in a positive relationship between the LGBT community and the country music industry.